NicosNicolaou16/dynamic_single_text_field/README.md

 # dynamic_single_text_field

-This library is a dynamic single text field (like PIN code - has not PIN functionalities) with top/bottom text label, and different customization.
+This library is a dynamic single text field (it is like PIN code but has not PIN functionalities) with top/bottom text label, and different customization.

 ```dart